aharonium/opensiddur.org/posts/HTML/prayers/eating/birkat-hamazon/harahaman-for-the-shmitah-year-by-raabb-david-seidenberg.html.md

 <h3>Additions to the Birkat Hamazon</h3>

 This <em>Haraḥaman</em> (prayer to the merciful or compassionate One) for the <em>Shmitah</em> or sabbatical year can be added to Birkat Hamazon (blessing after meals) during the whole Shmitah year, in order to remember and open our hearts to the sanctity of the land.
-Say it right before the Harachaman for Shabbat, since Shmitah is the grand shabbat, and right after the paragraph beginning with <em>Bamarom</em> (a/k/a, <em>Mimarom</em>).
+Say it right before the Haraḥaman for Shabbat, since Shmitah is the grand shabbat, and right after the paragraph beginning with <em>Bamarom</em> (a/k/a, <em>Mimarom</em>).

 <table style="margin-left: auto;margin-right: auto;">